UKashNK/Prediction-of-Product-Sales/README.md

 There is significant correlation between Item Maximum retail price and sales, consider raising Maximum retail price in order to realise higher sales.

 ## Limitations & Next Steps
-Even though raising maximum retail price could sales,it may also have a negative impact sales volumes, further investigation needs to be carried out to assess the full impact of retail prices of sales.
+Even though raising maximum retail price could increase sales,it may also have a negative impact sales volumes, further investigation needs to be carried out to assess the full impact of retail prices of sales.
 ### For further information